owncloud/ocis/docs/architecture/posixfs-storage-driver.md

 If not available it will follow the [the Free Desktop Trash specificaton](https://specifications.freedesktop.org/trash-spec/trashspec-latest.html).

-In the current state of the Joint Access Storage Driver, trash bin is not supported.
+In the current state of the Posix FS Storage Driver, trash bin is not supported.

 ## Limitations

-As of Q2/2024 the Joint Access Storage Driver is not officially supported and in technical preview state.
+As of Q2/2024 the Posix FS Storage Driver is not officially supported and in technical preview state.

 The tech preview comes with the following limitations: